-At Muirfield School we use a clan-based system as a way of fostering a sense of belonging with peer groups, staff and the wider community of our school.
-Each pupil is assigned to their own clan and members of staff are also allocated to a clan.
+At Muirfield School we use our clans to foster a sense of belonging with peer groups, staff and the wider school community.
+Each pupil belongs to a clan; siblings always belong to the same clan.
+Members of staff are also allocated to a clan.

 Pupils are rewarded with clan points when they demonstrate a commitment to the school golden rules, within school or in the playground.
 These are recorded in their classroom.
 At the end of each week, clan points are added up by the Clan Chiefs and the members of winning clan receives an extra fifteen minutes break as a reward.